 - Always confirm the total weight and total price before finishing your order.

-- Sit down to sunset.
-We love having dinner and drinks over sunset, weather permitting it is a fail proof combination.
+- Sit down to your dinner at sunset.
+We love having dinner and drinks over sunset, weather permitting it is a fail-proof combination.
+It truly is one of the incredible things you can do when you are in Jimbaran.

-- If you plan on eating over sunset during peak seasons booking would be advised.
+- If you plan on eating over sunset during peak seasons booking would be advised, especially if you want to have a table on the beach.
 Just ask your hotel/villa to call or even invest in a local sim they are super handy.
-If you miss out on where you planned on eating there should be a table for you at a neighbour restaurant.
+If you miss out on where you planned on eating there should be a table for you at a neighbouring restaurant.

 - Don’t wear your fanciest clothes.
 Chances are you will leave smelling of the smoky goodness that flavoured and cooked your seafood.